Best Beaches for Walking Dogs in the UK

 This is a great day out with dogs and kids with miles of walks and a doggy swimming beach for them to enjoy.
 Dogs are fine to be off their leads in the park but must be on leads when going through ‘Waterland’.
 The swimming area for dogs is near to the main car park but watch out for anglers and obviously use the dog waste bins when necessary.
 A great day out for the whole family.

 Famous for its mussels, the fishing village of Brancaster Staithe lies on the shores of the beautiful north Norfolk coast.
-Dogs can be off the leash but under control on the beach and on Scolt Head Island they are allowed off the leash.
-It’s a stunning beautiful area and perfect for families for a day out.
+Dogs can be off the leash but under control on the beach and on Scolt Head Island, they are allowed off the leash.
+It’s a stunningly beautiful area and perfect for families for a day out.
 Follow the history of the fishing industry at Brancaster Quay, enjoy one of the many courses available at the flagship Brancaster Millennium Activity Centre or be inspired at Brancaster beach.

 Don’t miss: relax and picnic at Brancaster beach, follow the Norfolk Coast Path for great views and wildlife, enjoy the harbour and spectacular salt-marsh views from Brancaster Staithe, step back in time at the Roman fort of Branodunum